HakimFerch/Data-extraction-for-Tableau-dashboard/README.md

 * Goals scored per match
 * Goals against per match

- It also contains a Table of the highest scoring players details (Name, Nationality, Position, Teams, Number of goals).
+It also contains a table of the highest scoring players details such as :

+* Name
+* Nationality
+* Position
+* Teams
+* Number of goals